Crash Helmet Removal

 - 1. Remove any sunglasses, goggles or glasses before attempting to remove the helmet.

-- 2. Unfasten or cut the strap under the chin.
+- 2. Unfasten or cut the strap at the clip/ring under the chin.

 - 3. Ask another person to hold the head and neck carefully while you force apart the helmet in order to lift it off.
 Do not, under any circumstances, try to do this alone.